 Both trademark applications and registrations can be assigned.
 There is no need for the business of the assignor to be transferred along with a trademark.
 A trademark may also be assigned for part of the goods or services that it covers.

 The assignment deed must be in writing and, although it is valid inter partes on its execution, it must be recorded in order to be enforceable against third parties.

 Assignment of an earlier trademark which has been cited against the registration of an application will allow registration of that application, irrespective of when such assignment takes place and even during proceedings before the Administrative Court of Appeal.

 What rules and procedures govern trademark licensing?
 Must a licensing agreement be recorded to have legal effect?

 Licence agreements must be executed in writing and may be recorded on the petition of either the licensor or the licensee, duly authorised by the licensor.

 There is no longer any need for the Administrative Trademark Committee to examine and approve licence agreements.

 Licence agreements that have not been registered are not invalid.
-However, according to the leading opinion, registration is necessary in order for a licence to be invoked against third parties.
+However, according to the leading opinion, registration is necessary in order for the licensee to claim and enforce its rights against third parties.